 On the second Sunday of each month, we take up a collection of toiletries, paper goods, and non-perishable food items during our service to benefit the Community Food Cupboard on Nester Street.
 Our congregants continue to give generously each month.

-We march in the annual Rochester Pride Parade every year to show our support to the LGBTQ community of Rochester.
+We march in the annual Rochester Pride Parade every year to show our support to the LGBTQIA+ community of Rochester.
 Our local group is now Rochester LGBTQ+ Together.